 Here we are at a fundraiser, mid patio construction.

 Anyway, my new patio pavers were delivered on several pallets.
 Once the pavers were installed, I could tell that a couple of the pallets were in rough shape, but two of them looked pretty good and matched perfectly.
 I knew I had seen several crafty ideas on Pinterest that involved pallets, but I didn’t want to use them as furniture or turn them into American flag décor.
 After several days of pondering, we decided I decided that Darren could make a pretty cute DIY pallet outdoor bar with the two matching pallets.
 He loved the idea of another project!
 (Well, not really.)

-*Some links in this post lead to shops and websites (like Amazon) where I am an affiliate.
+*Some links in this post lead to shops and websites (like Amazon) where I am an affiliate or to eBay where I am a content creator.
 Click HERE for my complete disclosure statement.